ralfspoeth/json/README.md

 But in order to make JSON strings part of the sealed hierarchy we have to do so:

-    public record JsonString(String value) implements Element {
+    public record JsonString(String value) implements Element {}
-    }

-This comes in handy once we deal with aggregate types like arrays of `Element` rather than arrays of `Element` UNION `String` which we cannot express in Java.
+This comes in handy once we deal with aggregate types like arrays of `Element` rather than arrays of `Element` &bigcup; `String` which we cannot express in Java.

 ## Modelling `Number` as Record of `double`

 With the same reasoning we model numbers like this:

-    public record JsonNumber(double value) implements Element {
+    public record JsonNumber(double value) implements Element {}
-    }

-Note that JavaScript doesn't cater for differences between numerical data types -- which is enormously limiting, and that we use the primitive Java type because `null` values or not acceptable either way.
+Note that JavaScript doesn't cater for differences between numerical data types &ndash; which is enormously limiting &ndash; and that we use the primitive Java type because `null` values are invalid.

 ## Modelling `Array` as Record of an Immutable `List`